 These fuel tax credits are calculated at a rate of $0.50 to $1.00 per gallon of alternative fuel, and while nonrefundable for taxable entities, they are available to flow-through entities such as S corporations.
 They had expired at the end of 2017, but recent legislation restored them — at least temporarily.
 And thanks to an IRS notice published last year, taxpayers can claim credits from 2018 and 2019 without amending their tax returns.
 Because these credits’ expiration dates are approaching, manufacturers and construction companies should take advantage of them while they can.

 There are a handful of employment tax credits that can help manufacturers and construction companies support their workforce.

-A top concern for businesses in 2021 will be to reduce tax liabilities and increase cash reserves.
+A top concern for businesses is always to reduce tax liabilities and increase cash reserves.
 Tax breaks like these can make a big difference.
 If you’re curious about whether any of these tax credits and incentives apply to your manufacturing or construction business, reach out to your CRI advisor today.

 Subscribe to our e-communications to receive the latest accounting and advisory news and updates impacting you and your business.